Armando-Grados/Template-Pulse-Code/README.md

 1. src/App.vue
 2. If you want to change any content, simply rewrite any text and save it (visit the App.vue page for further instruction to apply any changes)

-# To change the site title and the site icon
+# To change the site title and the site Favicon

 1. Public/index.html
 2. Change the content written in  <title> New title </title>